npm/npm-profile/lib/README.md

 Logs you into an existing user.
 Does not create the user if they do not already exist.
 Logging in means generating a new bearer token for use in future authentication.
-This is what yous as an `authToken` in an `.npmrc`.
+This is what you use as an `authToken` in an `.npmrc`.

 * `username` String
 * `email` String